Ancelin-27/Guessing-Number/README.md

 If the guess is too high, the program displays "Guess it Lower!!".
 When the correct number is guessed, the program displays "You got it!!" and ends the game.
 Learning Outcomes
-Understanding Java basics.
+Understanding Java fundamentals.
-Working with user input.
+Working with user input using Scanner.
+Using loops for repetitive tasks.
-Using loops and conditional statements.
+Implementing conditional statements.
-Building simple interactive applications.
+Developing simple interactive applications.
+Conclusion
+The Guessing Number Game is a beginner-friendly Java project that helps learners understand core programming concepts such as user input, loops, and decision-making while creating an engaging console-based application.